 Barkley Sound Wildlife

 Few areas in the world rival the rich mix of wildlife we encounter in Barkley Sound which lies on Ucluelet’s door step.
 Rather than focus our tours on one or other species, we offer an all-round wildlife tour.
-Within a few hours we can see two species of whale, killer whales, harbor porpoises, two species of sea lion, harbor seals, sea otters, black bears, bald eagles, and a variety of sea birds.
+Within a few hours there is the possibility of seeing whales, harbor porpoises, black bears, two species of sea lion, harbor seals, sea otters, bald eagles, and a variety of sea birds.
 Although we don’t see every species every day, we see most species each and every day.
-The exception is the unpredictable killer whales that appear at random.
+The exception are the unpredictable killer whales that appear at random.

 Animal sightings do vary from year to year, season to season, sometimes even day to day.
 We record the wildlife we see each day, so feel free to inquire about current sightings.

-Click tabs below to learn about wildlife you may see!
+Click on the tabs below to learn about the wildlife you may see!
 We update this section when needed.
 We also recommend you read Frequently Asked Questions.